hmc-sysadmin/labs/mail.md

 ## Scavenger Hunt!

 Your final task is to go on a quest!
-The first step is to send an email to bacon@crispy.sys.cs.hmc.edu and follow the instructions from there :)
+The first step is to send an email to bacon@crispy.sys.cs.hmc.edu, with the word "start" in the title.
+You should get a reply; follow the instructions from there :)

 ## Bonus: Personalization